|

 Origin

-Weepinbell and the others in its evolutionary line may be based upon carnivorous pitcher plants.
+Weepinbell may be based on carnivorous pitcher plants.

 Name origin